Weak optimal transport with unnormalized kernels: Introduction

 where $\mathcal{C}_b(\Y)$ denotes the set of (bounded) continuous functions on $\Y$ and the operator $K_c$ is defined by

 Note that, at least formally, if one allows $c$ to take the value $+\infty$ and $c(\,\cdot\,,m)=+\infty$ when $m$ is not of mass $1$, then $\mathcal{I}_c(\mu,\nu) = \mathcal{T}_c(\mu,\nu)$ and one recovers the duality formula for WOT \cite{BBP19}.
-As we shall see in Theorem \ref{thm:duality2}, the duality formula for $\mathcal{I}_c$ actually holds under a more general condition \eqref{eq:Approx} which is in particular implied by Assumption \eqref{eq:B-intro}.
+As we shall see in Theorem \ref{thm:duality2}, the duality formula for $\mathcal{I}_c$ actually holds under a more general condition \eqref{eq:Approx}, implied in particular by Assumption \eqref{eq:B-intro}.

 The third main contribution of this paper is a general investigation of transport problems involving cost functions of the following form